nicwest/site/content/pages/cv.md

 **2009 - 2010:** Web Development Assistant @ Random House
 *Random House is large book publisher that required a lot of micro sites and internal tools*

-* Built small websites for authors, or book launches.

 Education
 ---------